-Have you ever wondered about how flannel sheets are made?
+Have you ever wondered about how flannel sheets are made and what flannel sheets are made of?
 We sure have!
-Come with us on our learning journey (or "learn-ey," as we like to call it), and discover the secrets of flannel for yourself:
+Come with us on our learning journey, and discover the secrets of flannel for yourself:

 The cotton that’s used to produce Lands’ End flannel is grown in the Portuguese countryside.
 Why Portugal, you ask?
 One reason is the favorable climate and abundance of long-staple-fiber cotton.
 When it comes to cotton, the longer the fiber, the better.
 Long-staple-fiber cotton fibers resist stretching, color-fade, and wear—so your flannel sheets stay in like-new condition even after plenty of wear and many trips through the washing machine.

 Portuguese cotton is harvested by hand, usually in late summer.
 After the meticulous picking process, the cotton travels to the processing plant, where only the very best fibers are selected to be made into Lands' End flannel sheets.
 Midweight fibers are chosen for our five-ounce flannel sheets, while the heavier fibers become six-ounce flannel sheets.

 As you might expect, more ounces means a heavier sheet.
 Use five-ounce flannel bed sheets in spring and summer with a light coverlet, then switch to six-ounce flannel sheets in the fall and winter.
 Add a down comforter or synthetic down comforter on top of your Portuguese flannel sheets for plenty of toasty warmth.
 You can even pull flannel duvet covers over your comforter for a coordinated look.

 But we digress…back to the production process.
 Once the long-staple-cotton fibers arrive at the processing plant, they’re woven on massive machines into the plush, super-soft fabric you know as flannel.
 Generations of expertise go into the weaving of Portuguese flannel, which we think should be classified as an art form.